Geofencing location data analysis

 At Meteora we are as transparent as possible while leading buyers towards lucrative and measurable ROI.
 This is how geofencing reporting should be:

-- We can show you the uplift your geofences generated for online visitor traffic and physical store visits.
+- We can show you the uplift your geofences generated for online visitor traffic and a calculation of store visitors.

 - We provide creative heat-maps that showcase every click reported with the user ID that clicked, the time of the click, and the time it took the device to click on your ad after it loaded on screen!
 This is extremely detailed information when trying to prove non-bot clicks as they often click instantaneously with page load or make straight mathematical line movements onto the ad region.